Samory-909/virt-scripts/README.md

 # Virt-scripts

-This suite of "quick and dirty" scripts are intended to mount virtual sandboxes for labs during Linux training courses with KVM/libvirtd (on Centos 7 or Debian Jessie hosts).
+This suite of "quick and dirty" scripts are intended to mount virtual sandboxes for labs during Linux training courses with KVM/libvirtd (on Centos 7/8, Ubuntu Bionic 18.04 or Debian stable hosts).
 The main goal is to spawn quickly linux guests for lab purposes.
 But we can find other subsequents objectives as coding/scripting, automation or virtual networks and system management, helping to understand virtual infrastructures technologies and architectures.
 Only for educational purposes.

 Three groups of scripts :

-1. Native installation for Centos 7 Debian 9 and Ubuntu 18.04 and post-installation.
+1. Native installation for Centos 7/8 Debian Stable and Ubuntu Bionic 18.04 and post-installation.
 2. Quickbuilder, guests spwaning with pre-builded images
 3. Devices management